 Disability Video Phone

-The Konnekt Disability Videophone is the world’s first purpose-built 15-inch video-call terminal with high-quality video and voice calls, designed specifically for those with disabilities that prevent use of a regular video phone:
+The Konnekt Disability Videophone is the world’s first purpose-built 15-inch video-call terminal with high-quality video and voice calls, designed specifically for those with disabilities that prevent use of a regular video phone or seniors tablet:

 - Deafness and partial hearing loss

 - Dementia / Alzheimer’s Disease, MCI, Acquired Brain Injury and Learning Impairments

 - Physical disabilities that restrict mobility, including support for those who are bed-ridden / chair-bound

 - Multiple Sclerosis, Motor Neurone Disease, Amyotrophic Lateral Sclerosis, Parkinson’s, Cerebral Palsy, CIDP, Osteoarthritis and chronic medical conditions that severely limit dexterity or hand-eye coordination

 A study by the University of Exeter Medical School in the U.K. increased the daily social interaction of nursing home residents from 2 minutes to 10 minutes.
 The selected residents all had dementia, which is a recognized disability.
 The study involved 280 UK residents and care staff in 24 care homes over nine months.

 Resident wellbeing improved measurably.
 Benefits endured even 4 months after the trial.

 Results were accepted by the 2018 Alzheimer’s Association International Conference.
 The authors noted that out of 170 UK nursing-home training programs, only 3 programs are evidence-based.